 A prep star at Muskegon St. Mary, Fred Storck was a reliable bat and a

-Indian organization, but would find his nitch in the outfield.
-A
+Indian organization, but would ultimately find his niche in the outfield.

-affiliate in Burlington, IA in 1948, Storck spent a year in the minors with
+affiliate in Burlington, IA in 1948, Storck spent a year in Class B ball with

-the Chicago Cubs before being plucked by Brooklyn in the annual minor league
+Chicago Cubs affiliates before being plucked by the Brooklyn Dodgers in the annual minor league

 draft in late 1949.